bitovi/canui/index.md

 Possible options:

-- `emptyText` - The content to display when there are no items
+- `emptyContent` - The content to display when there are no items
-- `loadingText` - The text to display when a deferred is being resolved
+- `loadingContent` - The content to display while a deferred is being resolved
 - `list` - The item provider described in more detail in the [list](#grid-list) section
 - `columns` - The columns to display, see the [columns](#grid-column) section
+- `scrollable` - If this grid should become scrollable using [TableScroll](#tablescroll)

 With a markup like this: